hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And then by royalty you're patronized.
 >
-> Chassee.
+> Chassée.
 I have that honour, and am proud to say
 >
 > I merit it: the reward's not thrown away:
 >